-Holiday Name Rule Observed Rule (if applicable) New Year's Day First day of each year No observed holiday if falls on Saturday or Sunday.
-Good Friday The Friday before the first Sunday after the first ecclesiastical full moon that occurs on or after March 21 N/A Easter Monday First Monday after Good Friday N/A Labour Day 1st of May No observed holiday if falls on Saturday or Sunday.
-Christmas Day 25th of December No observed holiday if falls on Saturday or Sunday.
-Christmas Holiday 26th of December No observed holiday if falls on Saturday or Sunday.
+Holiday Name Rule Observed Rule (If applicable) New Year's Day First day of each year No observed holiday if falls on Saturday or Sunday.
+Good Friday The Friday before the first Sunday after the first ecclesiastical full moon that occurs on or after March 21st N/A Easter Monday First Monday after Good Friday N/A Labour Day 1 st of May No observed holiday if falls on Saturday or Sunday.

+Holiday Name Rule Observed Rule (If applicable) Christmas Day 25 th of December No observed holiday if falls on Saturday or Sunday.
+Christmas Holiday 26 th of December No observed holiday if falls on Saturday or Sunday.